rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/july.md

 * Try the new developer tutorial on [how to deploy a package on a device using dynamic configurations](/dev-tutorials/talker-supervisor/).
 * Read about [dependency injection of network endpoints](/core-concepts/packages/#network-endpoints).
 * Read about the [QoS guarantee levels](/core-concepts/metrics/#qos-guarantee) provided by rapyuta.io platform.

+## July 31
+Welcome to the July 31, 2019 release of rapyuta.io platform.
+There are a number of significant updates in this version that we hope you will like.

+#### Features

+* Support for ROS Melodic Morenia
+  You can onboard devices running ROS Melodic installed, and deploy rapyuta.io packages on them.
+* Support for Ubuntu Bionic (Ubuntu 18.04) OS
+  You can onboard devices running Ubuntu 18.04 OS, and deploy rapyuta.io packages on them.

+#### Notable Fixes

+* Fixed issue to fasten up applying configurations to multiple devices.
+* Added validation check for parameters of deployments running on devices.
+* Fixed the default option displayed for resource limits when adding executables to packages.
+* Fixed security issues.

+### Documentation

+Read about the support for devices running Ubuntu 18.04 and/or ROS Melodic Morenia.